Lamperi, Bhutan Declared Royal Botanical Park

 Campers in the park will have to bring their own firewood or gas so that nothing in the park is touched including the rotting logs which support insects and worms.

-The park officials said, will be the first strict conservation area in Bhutan and people will only be allowed to use the natural resources for environmental purpose to promote sustainable use in other parts of the country.
+The park officials said, will be the first strict conservation area in Bhutan and people will only be allowed to use the natural resources for environmental purpose to promote sustainable use in other parts of the country. love magic

 The total cost estimated for the first phase was Nu.
 64 million.
 From the total, Nu.
 5.30 million has been granted by the Sustainable Development Secretariat and Nu 5 million by the World Wildlife Fund.